High level excursion set geometry for non-Gaussian infinitely divisible random fields: Limiting distributions for critical points

-\begin{remark} {\rm While Theorem \ref{t:main} counts critical points classified by their indices, there are also other properties of critical points that are of topological importance.
-For example, in \cite{adler:taylor:2007} considerable emphasis was laid on the so-called `extended outward critical points', these being the critical points $t\in M$ for which $\nabla f(t) \in \ N_t(M)$, where $N_t(M)$ is the normal cone of $M$ at $t$.
+above the level $V_\alpha$ if $I=-1$. \end{longlist} \end{remark} \begin{remark} While Theorem~\ref{tmain} counts critical points classified by their indices, there are also other properties of critical points that are of topological importance.
+For example, in \cite{adlertaylor2007} considerable emphasis was laid on the so-called ``extended outward critical points.''
+These are the critical points $t\in M$ for which $\nabla f(t) \in N_t(M)$, where $N_t(M)$ is the normal cone of $M$ at $t$.

 Extended outward critical points play a major role in Morse theory, in terms of defining the Euler characteristics of excursion sets.
-It will be easy to see from the proof of Theorem \ref{t:main} that its the statement remains true if one replaces critical points by extended outward critical points.
-This will be used in certain applications of Theorem \ref{t:main} below. } \end{remark}
+It will be easy to see from the proof of Theorem~\ref{tmain} that its the statement remains true if one replaces critical points by extended outward critical points.
+This will be used in certain applications of Theorem~\ref{tmain} below. \end{remark}